theronhitchman/linear-algebra/syllabus/index.md

 based on the following assessments:

 - in-class participation, focusing on finding and presenting solutions
-- several in-class quizzes and a final exam
+- several in-class assessments focused on linear algebra content knowledge
 - bi-weekly written homework
 - a "technology" gateway assessment
 - an optional project to complete an advanced learning objective